FORT LAUDERDALE, FLA. (WSVN) - Deputies have arrested a Weston doctor for a third time in less than four years for allegedly beating his girlfriend.

 Women in Distress has set up a crisis hotline for those who have been in domestic violence situations.
 For more information, call 954-761-1133.

 “I think the message to survivors is there is help,” said Riedel.
 “You will be believed.
 You will be protected – not only by domestic violence centers but by law enforcement and by the courts.
 And you have to trust that help is really, basically, a phone call away.”

-Azulay used to be an internist for Memorial Regional Hospital.
-However, the hospital said he has not been a part of their medical team since May 2015.
+Azulay used to be an internist in private practice with privileges at Memorial Regional Hospital.
+However, the hospital said he is not an employed physician at Memorial and he has not been part of voluntary medical staff since May 2015.